-[Update: February 2019 – A few months ago Microsoft released Office 2019 for both Windows and Mac so you should buy Office 2019 now, instead of Office 2016.]
+[Update: February 2019 – A few months ago Microsoft released Office 2019 for both Windows and Mac so you should buy Office 2019 now, instead of Office 2016.
+Microsoft has announced that support for Office 2016 ends on October 13, 2020.]

 If you use Office 2011, it’s time for you to start planning your upgrade to Office 2016.
 Office for the Mac includes Word, Excel, PowerPoint and Outlook, if you buy the Business version.
 There are a few reasons for you to start planning to switch to Office 2016.
 Initially, as of October 10, 2017, Microsoft will not release any more updates for Office 2011.
 This means they won’t fix any more bugs, release security updates or provide email or phone support.
 Additionally, Microsoft indicated that they have not tested Word, Excel, PowerPoint or Outlook with macOS High Sierra (aka OS X 10.13) which Apple released in September 2017.
 Thus, if you choose to use Office 2011 in High Sierra, you might encounter issues.
 Lastly, Apple has indicated that High Sierra is the last version of the Mac operating system that will fully support 32-bit apps.